 – Their Get Smart About News initiative has great shareable infographics, quizzes and other activities to help you hone your media literacy skills.

 On the Media (WNYC Studios): Breaking News Consumers Handbook – Fake News Edition

 – Good infographic list of how to tell if something is likely fake news

 – Good all-in-one resource: Melissa Zimdars, assistant professor of communication and media at Merrimack College, has made a list of more than 100 problematic news sites, along with tips for sorting the truthful from the troublesome.

 – NPR has a couple of good articles on real vs. fake news:

-– Digital Resource Center – The Course Pack for Spring 2017 contains materials for teaching News Literacy.
+– Digital Resource Center – The Course Pack for Fall 2018 (Google Drive folder) contains materials for teaching News Literacy.

 – 14-Lesson Series (summary bullet points on each course)

 – Making Sense of the News – This 6-week online course, developed at Stony Brook University and the University of Hong Kong, helps learners to better identify reliable information in news reports.
 The course will discuss the key elements of journalism from the viewpoint of the news audience.
 This course is for anyone interested in learning how to evaluate the quality of news and journalism in order to judge the reliability of information and make informed judgment.